Quick start - Microsoft Teams for Education admins

 |Chrome, the latest version plus two previous versions||Meetings supported on Chrome 59 or later

-Calling support coming soon
+Support for Calling is coming soon

 Safari isn't currently supported.
 Check the Teams Roadmap for news about new features in Teams.
 Users who try to open Teams on Safari will be directed to download the Teams desktop client.